-But back to the pie.
-Cindy’s recipe has convinced me that using a combination of Granny Smith’s and Jonathan apples is a great idea.
-The Jonathans are juicy and have a sweet flavor that contrasts well with the tarter Granny Smiths.
+For the filling, I use a combination of Jonathan and Granny Smith apples.
+The Jonathans are juicy and have a sweet flavor that contrasts well with the tart Granny Smiths.
 Without any butter to tone it down, you really taste the apple flavor.
 The only drawback is that the pie is a bit looser than other apple pies on the first day.
 By days 2 and 3, it holds together, but on day 1 it spreads more on the plate.
-Frankly, I don’t find loose apple pies a huge problem, and pies that slice too neatly leave me wondering just how much starch and butter was added to get them to hold together.
-The ones with filling that comes apart always taste little more like fresh apples.
+Update: Slices hold together better if you use thinly sliced apples.

 Crust (see notes)